Illectrility/mapify/README.md

 - Save and import exact map state

 # info
 The touchscreen support has been tested on a Samsung Galaxy Tab S4 with an S Pen.
 In my testing, it has been important to select the drawing tools using a finger instead of the S Pen to avoid weird zooming and panning behavior.
-If you use your finger for selecting drawing tools, you should be fine drawing normally with your S Pen.
+If you use your finger to select drawing tools, you should be fine drawing normally with your S Pen.
 Of course your mileage may vary.